Skip to content

 Bases: BaseModel

-Model for a chat message.
+Model for a streaming tool call delta.

 Bases: BaseModel

-Model for a function call.
+Model for a streaming tool call function delta.

 FunctionDefinition